Potentia (ancient city): Archaeological remains from the late Republic and early Empire

-City wall, gates and streets
+City wall, gates, and streets

 The city has a strictly rectangular town plan of c.
 525 x 350 m (around 18), and is laid out parallel with the coast.
 The urban area is subdivided by a regular network of streets oriented parallel with the walls, thus forming city blocks or insulae (a minimum of 58) of different dimensions.
 Fairly central to the plan are the principal streets, the cardo and decumanus maximus, with the forum square set south west of their crossroads.
 The regular street system consist of cardines and decumani neatly parallel and perpendicular with the main axes.
 According to the evidence from the surveys and the excavations they are some 5 m wide and normally consist of a surface of battered river pebbles.
 Excavations have revealed that at least some of them had one or two parallel footpaths and brick sewers, which lay underneath the roadway.
 It is likely that the city wall incorporated three major gates, as suggested by Livy’s account.
 The northern and western gates, both more or less centrally placed on the respective sides of the city and well-connected with the extramural road are securely located.
 All three roads leaving the city gates were bordered by cemeteries, with funeral monuments facing the roadway.

-The city center
+City center

 Excavations as well as geophysical survey have located several public buildings around the forum square: a possible basilica, a main temple, a possible curia and a food market (macellum).
 A small theatre lies near the eastern city wall and a possible baths building in the south.
 The geophysical surveys helped also to distinguish remains and partial plans of many housing units, some of domus type, others clearly tabernae, and others simple habitations and shops, spread all over the many insulae.